 These images were made during my time working as a Sales Associate in the Folk School Craft Shop.
 The series began as a way to recognize the work study students and hosts who come and go from the Folk School so quickly, yet are a vital part of what we do.
 I was curious about their lives, before and after the Folk School.Read More

 Do you have a basic understanding of your DSLR camera and want to learn more in-depth techniques for improving your photography?
-Check out The Photographic Tool Box on July 22–27, 2018 with instructor Stephanie Gross.
 Summertime at the Folk School provides an abundance of photographic material: pastoral landscapes, interesting folks, gardens, old buildings, barns, music, dance, craft studios.
-Stephanie has a BFA in Photography from the Rhode Island School of Design and has been making and thinking about photography for 25 years.
+Instructor Stephanie Gross has a BFA in Photography from the Rhode Island School of Design and has been making and thinking about photography for 25 years.
 Enjoy our interview!Read More

 Next week is a special week for our Book & Paper Arts Program as our brand new beautiful studio opens its doors to students for the very first time.
 It’s appropriate that the first class is a letterpress printing class considering that printmaking will flourish with the new space and room for equipment and presses.
 We talked with instructor Jessica White who is teaching the inaugural class about her craft and process.
 Enjoy our interview!